thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

          }
       ```

-    - The `ChannelBuilderClient.java` class is an example to use `ManagedChannelBuilder` client which is without using Spring gRPC.
+    - The `ChannelBuilderClient.java` class is standlone java example of gRPC client also uses  `ManagedChannelBuilder` to create channel to access the server.
-    - There are additional bean configured to support the protobuf de-serialization.
+    - Since the stub client is accessed via REST, there are additional bean configuration added to support protobuf de-serialization.
+Refer the client code snippet below.

-- The project also includes a JBang based client which uses Apache Camel gRPC to connect to the server.
-The example to stream the order status is demonstrated in the code.
+The project also includes `camel-client` folder which uses JBang and Apache Camel gRPC to connect to the Spring gRPC server.
+The sample code access the status endpoint of the server and prints the streamed status response for the request.

-- Once the server application is started we can use `gRPCUI` as a client to connect to the server.
+During development we can use tools like `Postman`, `gRPCUI` or other clients to connect to the server.
+In here have used `grpcui`, refer below for details with snapshot.

-### Complete Code

-The complete code to the Spring application with gRPC link [grpc-app git repo](https://github.com/thirumurthis/projects/tree/main/grpc-app).

-### proto-idl app
+### proto-idl module

-- Below code snippet is the rpc service used to manage the order for the application.
-The protobug supports inheritance so the files is split into different protobuf file and the protobuf files are imported.
-This is an example shows how to group messages based on domain or functionality.
+- Code snippet below shows the rpc service defined in proto file that are used to manage the order.
+In the below snippet we could see The protobuf file is split into different files if needed we can use import statement to import protobuf file, this helps to group messages based on domain or functionality.

-app.proto file
+app.proto file snippet

 ```
 syntax = "proto3";